vaginessa/dns-wiki/Home.md

 ## Welcome to the AFWall+ Wiki!

 AFWall+ is an Android open source firewall user interface client focused on making it easier to work with [iptables](https://en.wikipedia.org/wiki/Iptables).
-Keep track of your mobile broadband usage and block internet access to selected apps to avoid exceeding your data usage.
+It keep track of your mobile broadband usage and can block internet access to selected apps to avoid exceeding your data usage.

 :exclamation: Before you ask anything please take a look first into our official [[FAQ]].
 A general discussion platform can be found [here on XDA](http://forum.xda-developers.com/showthread.php?t=1957231).
-Use our GitHub platform only for issue reports, [see here how-to do this](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug) or pull requests. :exclamation:
+Use our GitHub platform only for issue reports, [see here how-to do this](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug) or [pull requests](https://github.com/ukanth/afwall/pulls). :exclamation:

 :warning: We are not responsible for any external content mentioned here in this Wiki!
-[Due the mass of Chrome/Chromium security complications](https://trac.torproject.org/projects/tor/wiki/doc/ImportantGoogleChromeBugs), this Wiki is focused on browsing with Firefox/STOCK (+ mobile), please do not ask anything how to secure or harden Chrome/Chromium or any Mod of this Browser which use the same engine! :warning:
+[Due the mass of Chrome/Chromium security complications](https://trac.torproject.org/projects/tor/wiki/doc/ImportantGoogleChromeBugs), this Wiki is focused on browsing with Firefox mobile, please do not ask anything how to secure or harden Chrome/Chromium or any mod of this Browser which use the same engine! :warning:

 Index
 -----